 FAQs for Applicants

-A: The 2019 priority deadline was January 21 at 11:59 PM.
-We accepted applications after this deadline for select programs, however, the application fee increased.
-The 2020 application fees and deadlines will be announced soon.
+A: The 2023 priority deadline is January 16 at 11:59 PM.
+We accepted applications after this deadline for select programs, however, the application fee increase.

 Q: When is the letter of recommendation due?
 How does my teacher submit it?